grafana/terraform-provider-grafana/slo_testing/local/local_testing_README.md

 3. Create a regular SLO using the UI.
 At this point, you should have 3 SLOs - 2 created from Terraform, and 1 created from the UI
 4. To delete all Terraformed SLO resources, execute the command `terraform destroy`, and type `yes` in the terminal to confirm the delete
 5. The two newly created Terraformed SLO Resources should be deleted, and you should still have the SLO that was created through the UI remaining.

-## Testing the UPDATE Method
-1. Within the terraform-provider-grafana root directory, run `make install`.
-2. Change to the `slo_testing/local` directory.
-3. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-update.tf` file
-4. Run the command `terraform init`
-5. Run the command `terraform apply`.
-This creates the resource specified below.
-6. To ensure that the PUT endpoint works, modify any of the values within the resource below, and re-run `terraform apply`.

 ## Testing the IMPORT Method
 1. Within the terraform-provider-grafana root directory, run `make install`.